docQodly/docs/docs/language/string.md

 **Boolean Expressions**

-If you pass a Boolean expression, `Num` returns 1 if the expression is True; otherwise, it returns 0 (zero).
+If you pass a Boolean expression, `num` returns 1 if the expression is True; otherwise, it returns 0 (zero).

 **Numeric Expressions**

-If you pass a numeric expression in the *expression* parameter, `Num` returns the value passed in the *expression* parameter as is.
+If you pass a numeric expression in the *expression* parameter, `num` returns the value passed in the *expression* parameter as is.
 This can be useful more particularly in the case of generic programming using pointers.

 **Undefined Expressions**